 Don’t wash your dill until you are ready to use it.

-Dill is an especially delicate herb due to the fact that it has fronds rather than leaves.
+Dill is an especially delicate herb because it has fronds rather than leaves.
 The fronds are soft little tendrils that break and bruise very easily.
-Proper washing will place stress on them and bruising will speed up the rate at which the herb goes bad.
+Proper washing will place stress on them, and bruising will speed up the rate at which the herb goes bad.
 Store your dill properly and only wash the amount that you intend to use right away.

 Don’t use dill too early in the cooking process.

-Dill is not merely delicate in the physical sense, its flavor is delicate as well.
+Dill is not merely delicate in the physical sense, its flavor is also delicate.
 Avoid adding it until you are about five minutes away from removing the dish from the heat.
-Unlike dill seed, the flavor will gradually fade as the dish is being cooked.
+Unlike dill seed, the flavor will gradually fade as the dish is cooked.
 Let it cook for too long and dill’s distinctive aroma and flavor will disappear.